engrit-illinois/Audit-MisconfiguredGpos/README.md

 - GPO object
   - \_Matches: A boolean representing whether or not this GPO's DisplayName property matches the given `-DisplayNameFilter`.
   - \_LinksCountFast: The number of links this GPO has across all OUs under (and including) the given `-OUDN`.
   - \_Report: The full GPO report, in the format of a Powershell XML object, as returned by `Get-GPOReport -Guid $guid -ReportType "XML"`.
-Only present when `-GetFullReports` is specified, and only on GPOs where `_Matches -eq $true`.
+    - Only present when `-GetFullReports` is specified, and only on GPOs where `_Matches -eq $true`.
   - \_LinksCountSlow: The number of links this GPO has according to its `_Report`.
 Only present when `-GetFullReports` is specified.
   - \_SomeLinksDisabled: A boolean representing whether or not this GPO has one or more links which are disabled.
-Simply calculated from the data in `_Report` for more convenient searchability.
-Only present when `-GetFullReports` is specified.
+    - Simply calculated from the data in `_Report` for more convenient searchability.
+	- Only present when `-GetFullReports` is specified.
     - Roughly equivalent to `($gpo._Report.GPO.LinksTo.Enabled) -contains "false"`.
   - \_AllLinksDisabled: A boolean representing whether or not all of this GPO's links are disabled.
-Simply calculated from the data in `_Report` for more convenient searchability.
-Only present when `-GetFullReports` is specified.
+    - Simply calculated from the data in `_Report` for more convenient searchability.
+    - Only present when `-GetFullReports` is specified.
     - Roughly equivalent to `$unique = ($gpo._Report.GPO.LinksTo.Enabled | Select -Unique); ($unique.count -eq 1) -and ($unique -contains "false")`.
   - \_ComputerSettingsConfigured: A boolean representing whether or not this GPO has any Computer configuration settings defined.
-Calculated from data in `_Report` for more convenient searchability.
-Only present when `-GetFullReports` is specified.
+    - Calculated from data in `_Report` for more convenient searchability.
+	- Only present when `-GetFullReports` is specified.
     - Equivalent to `$gpo._Report.GPO.Computer.ExtensionData -eq $null`.
   - \_UserSettingsConfigured: A boolean representing whether or not this GPO has any User configuration settings defined.
-Calculated from data in `_Report` for more convenient searchability.
-Only present when `-GetFullReports` is specified.
+    - Calculated from data in `_Report` for more convenient searchability.
+	- Only present when `-GetFullReports` is specified.
     - Equivalent to `$gpo._Report.GPO.User.ExtensionData -eq $null`.
+  - \_DuplicateComputerGpos: An array of strings representing the DisplayNames of other GPOs which have identical Computer settings.
+    - Only present when `-GetFullReports` is specified.
+  - \_DuplicateUserGpos: An array of strings representing the DisplayNames of other GPOs which have identical User settings.
+    - Only present when `-GetFullReports` is specified.
+  - \_DuplicateBothGpos: An array of strings representing the DisplayNames of other GPOs which have both identical Computer and User settings.
+    - Only present when `-GetFullReports` is specified.
   - Id: The GPO's GUID (in [UUID format](https://en.wikipedia.org/wiki/Universally_unique_identifier)).
   - DisplayName: The GPO's friendly name.
   - Path: The GPO's distinguished path.